-Each of these four assumptions is set out in more detail below:

 Assumption #1: Historical approach

 It is assumed that the historical demand for operational services will hold for at least one month following the measurement date.
 The underlying assumption is that customer behaviour will only change gradually and would be captured by the activity based balance that relies on the previous six months data.